Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Hot-spot model

-Our model thus has a total of five parameters, summarized in Tab.~\ref{tab:hotspot_params}, four for the hot spot: orbital inclination $i$, radius $r$, initial azimuthal angle $\varphi_0$ and the polarization factor $lp$ and one for the metric (metric model).
+Our model has a total of six free parameters.
+The hot-spot has five free parameters, summarized in Tab.~\ref{tab:hotspot_params}: inclination $i$, orbital radius $r$, initial azimuthal angle $\varphi_0$, orbital velocity through the fraction of the Keplerian velocity coefficient $K_\mathrm{coef}$ and the polarization factor $lp$.
+The last parameter is the background metric (metric model).
 We fixed the Position Angle of the Line of Nodes to 177.3$^\circ$ following~\citet{gravity2023} as this parameter add an unnecessary degree of freedom for this theoretical study.

+The effect of the spin of a Kerr black hole on the polarization measurements $Q/I$ and $U/I$ could be similar to the impact of the plunge-through images from the ECOs metrics.
+Thus, to test if an ECO signature can be fitted and thus mimic by the spin of a Kerr black hole, we add the spin as a free parameter in the Kerr metric (see \ref{sec:test_spin}).